seanmcilvane/QuantumChemistryDisentangled/README.md

 ## Displaying Resuts

 Open the Example.ipynb notebook where functions plot_results and print_results are defined to help you visualize the results.
+Datasets are viewed in results folder subdivided into different hamiltonian datasets.

 Output for plot_results